 Mr. Hand is assigned to Circuit Court Gil Self’s courtroom.
 Additionally, he is a member of the Adult Drug Court Team and the Mental Health Court team.
 He works closely with investigators at One Place Family Justice Center to ensure that we have quality prosecutions of domestic violence and cases involving crimes against children.

 Mr. Hand, who is a member of the Board of Directors of the Cramer Children’s Center, is married to Jesse Hand and they have three children.

 Assistant District Attorney

+Will Gieske joined our office as an Assistant District Attorney in March 2019, immediately after graduating from law school.
+He earned his undergraduate degree from the University of North Alabama and his law degree from Cumberland School of Law.
 Mr. Gieske chose to become a prosecutor so that he would have the means to stand against injustice, and represent the interest of those affected by crime, great or small.

 Mr. Gieske is assigned to Circuit Judge Will Powell’s Courtroom.
 He also handles District Court dockets, including prosecuting domestic violence cases.
 He works closely with investigators at One Place Family Justice Center ensuring that we have victim-centered prosecution of domestic violence cases.
 Mr. Gieske is also responsible for prosecuting DUI cases.
 He coordinates and provides DUI trainings and legal updates to area law enforcement regarding DUIs.

 He is married to Katie Poole Gieske.
 They have one child.